danyim/tmux-remote/README.md

 # tmux-remote

-tmux-remote is a simple plugin that toggles your host machine's tmux keybindings when working remotely.
+`tmux-remote` is a simple plugin that toggles your host machine's tmux keybindings when working remotely.

 Tested and working macOS and Linux.

+### Why
+When in nested sessions with tmux, `tmux-remote` enables you to enter a mode where your host machine's tmux bindings are disabled, which easily allows you to switch contexts between host and remote tmux sessions.

 ### Installation

-#### Using TPM
+#### Install with TPM
 Install using [tpm](https://github.com/tmux-plugins/tpm) (tmux Plugin Manager)

 By adding the following in your `.tmux.conf`:

     set -g @plugin 'danyim/tmux-remote'

-Hit `prefix + I` to fetch the plugin and source it.
-That's it!
+Then hit `prefix + I` to fetch the plugin and source it.

 #### Manual Install